|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

 What is cowardice?
 Why is it bad to be a coward?

 The point of this course is to develop philosophical skills while exploring relevant contemporary moral issues using relatively accessible texts that are also philosophically interesting.
 I plan to build the course around three books, all written by high-profile philosophers and political theorists.
 The first is Harry Frankfurt's famous *On Bullshit*, plus a series of responses to it.
 The second is the philosopher Tamler Sommer's *Why Honor Matters* which gives an account of a particular bundle of vices that we group under the term "dishonorable", and why they are interesting moral bads.
 The third is the political theorist Jan-Werner Muller's *What Is Populism,* which is a timely book about the vices of political leaders.
-In particular, it provides a useful diagnosis of the vices of contemporary populism, as exemplified by leaders like Viktor Orban in Hungary, Marine le Pen in France, and the President of the United States.
+In particular, it provides a useful diagnosis of the vices of contemporary populism, as exemplified by leaders like Viktor Orban in Hungary, Marine le Pen in France, and the current President of the United States.

 Each of these is an accessible but rigorous introduction to an interesting philosophical issue.
 What's more, virtue is the subject of plenty of ethics courses, but talking about vice allows us to examine some of the terrain covered by a traditional ethics course from a slightly different angle.